Mary is a tilapia farmer in Brazil. Through her articles, she shares insights and tips to make your farm more profitable.

 Names Based on Wild Plants

 If you want to include a plant's name, this doesn't only have to be about the trees growing near your place; you could also name it after an abundant wild plant you have growing.
 Here are a few ideas:

 - Ivy Ridge

 - Nettle Bank Farm

-It's likely your farm or ranch will have some livestock.
-If the name for your farm doesn't need to represent what you raise or grow, consider using the name of an animal that is native to the region.
-It could be one that you currently see or even one which was there in the past.
+It's likely your farm or ranch will have some livestock, but if the name for your farm doesn't need to represent what you raise or grow, consider using the name of an animal that is native to the region.
+It could be one that you currently see or even one that was there in the past.
 Here are a few examples:

 - Fox Run

 - Coyote Crossing

 - Mustang Ranch

 - Black Bear Farm